tristanrobert/dashlord-report-action/README.md

 # dashlord-report-action

-This action build a web report based on dashlord-scanners content.
+This GitHub action build a web report based on dashlord-scanners content.

 The report website itself is in the `www` folder.